 These guys are massive and any developer worth their salt would be familiar with them.
 Heck, even Amazon uses them.

-Point is, there is a full range of options on Akash and you need to do your own research to chose from them.
+Point is, there is a full range of options on Akash and you need to do your own research to choose from them.

 Let’s take a look at who is using Akash Network currently.
 Get ready to be impressed.